J-1 Health Insurance Requirement

 - The minimum J-1 requirements only cover emergency medical care.
 In order to facilitate access to routine healthcare during your time in the U.S., we recommend that you consider purchasing more comprehensive insurance coverage.
 More comprehensive options are available for BU students and qualifying employees.

 - Be aware of the start date and end date of your coverage – as interim coverage under another plan may be needed to ensure you meet the J-1 requirements.
-For example, in cases where your BU appointment / affiliation will commence prior to the start of your benefits coverage, as a J-1 you will need to obtain interim coverage to meet the J requirements for you and your family.
+For example, if your BU employment/J-1 program will commence prior to the start of your BU health insurance coverage, you will need to obtain interim coverage to meet the J requirements for you and your family.
 In addition, J-1 students who will remain in the U.S. to utilize their Academic Training benefit will no longer qualify for the BU student coverage, but will need to maintain the appropriate level of coverage to maintain their J status.
 Short-term options can be found under the Options for Non-Benefits Eligible Employees Affiliates section under Insurance options for scholars.

-- All BU administered plans DO NOT include the required medical evacuation and repatriation coverage.
-There are plans available that only offer these benefits to help you comply with your J-1 required minimums.
+- Health insurance plans offered to BU employees (staff, faculty and researchers) DO NOT include the required medical evacuation and repatriation coverage.
+You should purchase a supplementary plan available that covers this requirement to help you comply with your J-1 required minimums.

 To comply with the regulations, an insurance policy must meet the following minimum criteria as established by the U.S. Department of State (DOS):